Optical communication-based identification for multi-UAV systems: theory and practice: Introduction

-The main contributions of this article are as follows: \begin{itemize} \item Blinking sequence generation method: a theoretical framework was developed to design sets of blinking sequences for the LEDs of groups of \ac{UAV}.
-These sequence sets are optimized to discriminate between as many sequences as possible in the shortest amount of time.
-This will enable large groups of \acp{UAV} to perform mutual identification in the shortest time possible. \item Theoretical analysis of \ac{UVDAR}: we performed an analytical analysis to derive the probability of misdetection of the blinking sequences.
-We derived analytical formulas to determine the number of different blinking sequences that can be detected as a function of their length.
-We further calculated the limit of the sequence length as a function of the \acp{UAV} clock signals.
-This can be used to calculate the total number of \acp{UAV} that can be identified by this system, depending on the quality of their clock signals. \item Experimental validation: we implemented a prototype of the proposed vision-based mutual identification system for \acp{UAV} and tested it outdoors. \end{itemize} The article is organized as follows.
+The main contributions of this article are as follows: \begin{itemize} \item Blinking sequence generation method: a theoretical framework was developed to design sets of blinking sequences for the LEDs of \ac{UAV} groups.
+These sequence sets are optimized to discriminate between as many sequences as possible in the shortest time.
+This enables large groups of \acp{UAV} to perform mutual identification in the shortest time. \item Theoretical analysis of \ac{UVDAR}: we performed an analytical analysis to derive the probability of misdetection of the blinking sequences, and analytically determined the number of different blinking sequences that can be detected as a function of their length.
+This can be used to calculate the total number of \acp{UAV} that can be identified by this system. \item Experimental validation: we implemented a prototype of the proposed vision-based mutual identification system for \acp{UAV} and tested it outdoors. \end{itemize} The paper is organized as follows.
 In section \ref{sec:syst}, we describe the system model.
 This includes the models for the \ac{UAV} clock signal, for the optical identification system, and for the optical transmission channel.
-In section \ref{sec:binarySeq:optimization}, we derive the optical \ac{SNR}.
 In section \ref{sec:Problem}, we formalize the problem of the visual identification system for \acp{UAV}.
-In section \ref{sec:binarySeq}, we describe the theoretical framework for the construction of the LEDs' blinking sequences using the \ac{NRZ} optical modulation (a popular optical modulation scheme).
-In section \ref{sec:detection:Manchester}, we show how the use of the Manchester optical modulation (another popular optical modulation scheme), instead of the \ac{NRZ}, changes the properties of the identification system.
+In section \ref{sec:binarySeq}, we describe the theoretical framework for the construction of the blinking sequences for the LEDs using the \ac{NRZ} optical modulation (a popular optical modulation scheme).
+In section \ref{sec:detection:Manchester}, we show how, instead of the \ac{NRZ}, the use of the Manchester optical modulation (another popular optical modulation scheme) changes the properties of the identification system.
 In section \ref{sec:clock}, we study the effects of the \acp{UAV} clock on the performance of the identification system.
 Section \ref{sec:experiments} describes the experiments performed.
+Section \ref{sec:discussion} discusses some additional aspects of the system.
 Conclusions are provided in section \ref{sec:conc}.